Kyle8973/Password-Manager/README.md

 ## Usage:

 **Generating Passwords:**
-- Set The Desired Password Length.
+- Set The Desired Password Length
-- Select The Types Of Characters You Want To Include: Uppercase, Lowercase, Numbers, And/Or Symbols.
+- Select The Types Of Characters You Want To Include: Uppercase, Lowercase, Numbers, And / Or Symbols
-- Click The "Generate" Button To Create A New Password.
+- Click The "Generate" Button To Create A New Password

 **Saving Passwords:**
 - After Generating A Password, Click "Save Password"
 - Fill Out The Website And Username Fields, Then Click "Submit"

 **Viewing Saved Passwords:**
+- Click "View Saved Passwords" Button
-- Enter The Admin Password.
+- Enter The Admin Password
-- Click The "View Passwords" Button.
+- Click The "View Passwords" Button
-- A List Of Saved Passwords Will Be Displayed.
+- A List Of Saved Passwords Will Be Displayed
-- Use The "Reveal" Button To Show A Password, Or The "Delete" Button To Remove It.
+- Use The "Reveal" Button To Show A Password, Or The "Delete" Button To Remove It

 ## Screenshots:
 ![Main Page](images/Main_Page.png)